-The 2019 Regional Conservation Partnership Network Gathering will feature 24 workshops presented by over 70 faculty in eight thematic tracks covering topics such as climate resilience, regional land use issues, conservation finance, collaborative land protection, and engaging new partners and sectors.
+The event featured 24 workshops focused on building capacity and increasing the scope of collaborative conservation as a tactic to mitigate climate change.
+Workshop topics included climate resilience, regional land use issues, conservation finance, collaborative land protection, and engaging new partners and sectors.

 To engage students in making a positive change for the climate, this year’s Gathering included several opportunities for students to learn more about real-world conservation in the Northeast.
 A mentorship program paired students with conservation professionals to give them a one-on-one opportunity to set goals and build their professional network.
 A poster session allowed some students to present posters on their conservation work side-by-side with experienced conservationists.

 - Click here for workshop presentations from this year’s conference

 - Click here for event photos by photographer Jeffrey Thiebauth